christianalfoni/flux-react/README.md

 - Changed to EventEmitter2 to allow more granular control of changes in store
 - Updated documentation with examples
 - Old API still works

-**2.4.2**
-- Store events are now emitted async.
-This is needed due to the async nature of component rendering

-**2.4.1**
-- Added ArrayBuffer, Blob and File as "non-clonable" objects

-**2.4.0**
-- actions now deep clones arguments also, to avoid calling actions with complex objects that are later changed
-- Smaller file size.
-Removed Buffer cloning and browserify paths

-**2.3.0**
-- Removed special state handling alltogether.
-Put state directly on the store.
-This keeps consistency when working with state from handlers and exports.

-**2.2.0**
-- Removed **getInitialState()** from store and just use **state**.
-There is not reason to calculate state with a function as there are no props, or anything else, passed to the store on instanciation

 License